David Plates: Commission

 The stamps offer an intriguing aspect of relating the David Plates to Heraclius’ rule.
 It is often thought that the set could have been commissioned to celebrate the defeat of the Sasanian Empire (628-629) by Heraclius.
 He managed to end a long war with Persia and retook control over Egypt, Syria, and other Byzantine regions.
 Specifically, Heraclius regained the Byzantine territories that included Jerusalem (founded by King David) and the Sasanian city of Ctesiphon.
-The Sasanian War echoed David's victory over Goliath as he also beheaded his enemy, giving him the acclaim of being the new David.
+The Byzantine-Sasanian War echoed David's victory over Goliath as he also beheaded his enemy, giving him the acclaim of being the new David.
 The emperor's image as the new David par excellence might have been praised to celebrate past achievement as well as promote confidence in the present and future.
 The last years on the control stamps, therefore, are seen as the most likely for the development of David Plates.
 It is thought that Heraclius ordered the commission of the David Plates for their intrinsic value.
 More aspects are still being studied to point out their true reality in Byzantine art history.